cathiele/rpngo/USER_GUIDE.md

 Variables that start with a `.` are generally considered special.
-Although you can create dot variables yourself, doing so might create unintended conflicts now or in the future.
+Although you can create dot variables yourself, doing so might create unintended conflicts or confusion.
 The current list of variables is briefly described here.
 Many of these are covered in more detail in upcoming sections:

 - `.f1`, `.f2`, `.f3`...
 These define macros that will be executed
   when the corresponding function key is pressed
-- `.init` The startup script defines this by-convention to make the initilization code (located in `$HOME/.rpngo`) viewable.
-If the user provides a custom `.rpngo`, this may not be defined.
+- `.init` The startup script defines this by-convention to contain the initilization code (located in `$HOME/.rpngo`)
-- `.plotinit` If the user asks for a plot (e.g. `'sin' plot`) and no plot window exists, this macro is used to create one.
+- `.plotinit` If the user asks for a plot (e.g. `'sin' plot`) and no plot window exists, this customizable macro is used to create one.
-  The user can customize this macro as-needed
 - `.plotwin` The name of the plot window to create.
 This will usually be set to `p`.
 - `.serial` The path of the serial device to use on PCs (e.g.